emmanuelferragne/SEPALE/README.md

 # Compatibility
 Works on Windows and Mac systems.
 # Installation:
+If you are a Windows user: download and execute the Windows installer here

-- Download and install Praat:
+- Download and install Praat (free): https://www.fon.hum.uva.nl/praat/
+-